returntocorp/tree-sitter-guidelines/README.md

 ```

 The example makes it clear there will be a conflict because the rules
-`exp1` and `exp2` are identical. `tree-sitter generate` shows where
+`exp1` and `exp2` are identical and used as an alternative for
+`exp`. `tree-sitter generate` shows where the conflict occurs and
-the conflict occurs and makes suggestions for resolving it:
+makes suggestions for resolving it:

 ```
 Unresolved conflict for symbol sequence: